-It is better news on the CBD front, though even that is only a recent development.
+Wyoming CBD law now states that the substance is legal, though even that is only a recent development.
 For a very long time, the state of Wyoming resisted any attempts to legalize CBD for any reason.
-That changed in 2015 when a law took effect and allowed the use of CBD oil to treat seizures.
+That changed in 2015 when a law (House Bill 32) took effect and allowed CBD oil to treat seizures.
 At that point, you were not legally permitted to use it for any other reason.
 It was an incredibly narrow law with no in-state access.

-At the time, you could only apply through the Wyoming Department of Health (WDH).
-You could use medical CBD after a doctor prescribed it to treat seizures caused by epilepsy.
+You could only apply through the Wyoming Department of Health (WDH) at the time.
+You were allowed to use medical CBD after a doctor prescribed it to treat seizures caused by epilepsy.
 You needed to apply for a Hemp Extract Registration Card.
 It cost $150 and required annual renewal, just like MMJ cards in other states.

 Even those with intractable epilepsy could only use CBD oil with a maximum THC content of 0.3%.
 It was also necessary to register with the Hemp Extract Registry!